-As the College starts to prepare for the Centenary celebrations in 2017, the Museum’s collections play an important role in acknowledging the College’s history.
+As the College prepared for the Centenary celebrations in 2017, the Museum’s collections played an important role in acknowledging the College’s history.
 The new Museum builds upon the programme and collection established and maintained by former curator Jan Hampton.

 Click here to view the Museum YouTube channel where we have a number of videos showcasing St Andrew's College throughout the decades.

 Click here to view the museum’s photographic collection through the online collection management database, eHive.

 The Museum’s purpose is to be the keeping place for the College’s history and traditions, an enduring point of engagement with College culture, and a source of pride for all of the College’s communities.

 The Museum aims to develop, document and care for a focused and relevant collection of taonga which reflects and promotes the culture of St Andrew's College.

 We aim to deliver exhibitions and other programmes that celebrate the stories of St Andrew’s College and its communities to inspire present and future generations.